Finding Those Below Market value (BMV) Property Deals, Hiding In Plain Sight

 And it is...

 In this example, Rightmove has got thirty-six agents listed.
 Zoopla, as we said before has thirty-four.
-Granted this is only a difference of two but it serves as an example of the fact that not all agents advertise on both portals.
+Granted this is only a small difference but it serves as an example of the fact that not all agents advertise on both portals.

 When you're using Rightmove, the best way to get access to an extra level of information is by using Property Bee.